Cathlyn Platt Wilkerson: Early activist work

 After graduating from high school, Wilkerson was accepted into Swarthmore College.
 During the first year of college she became interested in politics.
 In April, 1962 Wilkerson became involved with a civil rights group that organized anti-segregation work in Cambridge, Maryland.
 Her activist work continued throughout college.
-In June, 1963 Wilkerson attended Students for a Democratic Society (SDS) National Meeting in Pine Hill, New York, and wrote a pamphlet Rats, Washtubs, and Block Organizations.
+Aged 18, in June 1963, she attended Students for a Democratic Society (SDS) National Meeting in Pine Hill, New York, and wrote a pamphlet Rats, Washtubs, and Block Organizations.
 She graduated in June 1966 and spent summer and fall working for Representative Robert Kastenmeier, a liberal Democrat from Wisconsin.
-In 1967, Wilkerson was employed in the national office of SDS, in Chicago, Illinois and became the editor of New Left Notes, an SDS newspaper.
+In 1967, Wilkerson was employed in the national office of SDS, in Chicago and became the editor of New Left Notes, an SDS newspaper.
 In 1967, she was elected into SDS National Interim Council and moved to Washington, D.C. to set up a regional office.

 Wilkerson and three other SDS members went to Cambodia where they met representatives of Vietnamese National Liberation Front.
 After the trip she wrote several articles describing her experiences and stressing the issue of failing morale of U.S. troops.
 Although, as Wilkerson recalls in her memoir, she had few disagreements with the main ideas promoted by the Weathermen, including their deep desire to be involved in the most effective endeavor to end the Vietnam War.
 Her perception that policies both at home and abroad were unfair prompted her to become a member of Weatherman in 1969.
 Shortly after her graduation from college, Wilkerson traveled to Cuba to witness the results of the Cuban Revolution first hand.
-She was also very active in civil rights and the women's movement.
+She was active in civil rights and the women's movement.
 However, she put anti-war and anti-racist work before the women's movement.
 In 1969, the New Left was present at a Counter-Inaugural to Richard Nixon's first inauguration, at which the anti-war leader Dave Dellinger, serving as master of ceremonies, incorrectly announced, "The women have asked all the men to leave the stage."

 After that, SDS activist Marilyn Salzman Webb attempted to speak about women's oppression, and SDS men heckled her, shouting, "Take her off the stage and fuck her!" and so forth until she was drowned out.
-Later Webb received a threatening phone call which she thought was from Wilkerson, but that was not confirmed, and it may have been from a government agent.
+Later, Webb received a threatening phone call which she thought was from Wilkerson, but that was not confirmed, and it may have been from a government agent.
 In any case, the call contributed to driving apart outspoken feminists in the national SDS and people who put anti-racist and anti-war work before feminism and went toward the Weathermen.